 The Group has transactional currency exposures.
 Such exposures arise from sales or purchases by operating units in currencies other than the units' functional currencies.
-Approximately 10% (2013: 8%) of the Group's sales were denominated in currencies other than the functional currencies of the operating units making the sale, whilst approximately 64% (2013: 61%) of purchases were denominated in the units' functional currencies.
+Approximately 9% (2014: 10%) of the Group's sales were denominated in currencies other than the units' functional currencies, whilst approximately 55% (2014: 64%) of purchases were denominated in the units' functional currencies.